Consensys/linea-ens/packages/linea-ens-contracts/README.md

 - The owner of PohVerifier can set the signer address responsible for aknowledging a POH

-### SimplePriceOracle
+### FixedPriceOracle

-SimplePriceOracle is a trivial implementation of the pricing oracle for the EthRegistrarController that always returns a fixed price per domain per year, determined by the contract owner.
+FixedPriceOracle is a price oracle implementation that always return the same price.

-### StablePriceOracle

-StablePriceOracle is a price oracle implementation that allows the contract owner to specify pricing based on the length of a name, and uses a fiat currency oracle to set a fixed price in fiat per name.
+It is used to make the original register function very expensive making it almost impossible to use and to force users to use the registration with POH.

 ## Resolvers